dodinhtrung97/Zork/readme-instruction.txt

 		Print player's stat including: HP, Number of potions, attack, defend, equipments status
 	-key:
-		Print the current pieces of paper the player has Print the current story collected and formed by the current pieces of paper possess
+		Print the current pieces of paper the player has Print the current story collected and formed by the current pieces of paper possessed
 	-map:
 		Print map and player's location.
 		Print location of key items within the map if discovered through sparing monsters.